 Have you written as far as you can go and edited as much as you can?
 If so, a manuscript appraisal could be the next step for you.
-Maybe even a verbal manuscript appraisal …
+Maybe even a video manuscript appraisal …

 As you may know, a manuscript appraisal (also known as a structural edit or substantive edit) is a big picture look at your novel.
 It gives you feedback on the building blocks of your story: